-From a faceting standpoint, starting on natural or synthetic quartz makes no difference.
-Depending on the manufacturing process, lab-created quartz has some standard types of flaws, such as bubble lines.
+Answer: From a faceting standpoint, starting on natural or lab-made quartz makes no difference.
+Depending on the manufacturing process, synthetic quartz has some standard types of flaws, such as bubble lines.
 However, these fairly predictable flaws should pose no problems.

 Nevertheless, I recommend starting with natural quartz for several reasons.

 Some Problems Novice Faceters Should Experience

 When you work with natural quartz rough, you’ll discover many types of flaws and inclusions, such as color zoning.
 As a result, you’ll learn how to recognize and work with them.
 In addition, you’ll deal with other types of problems, such as gem orientation.
 Learning these lessons now will help you later in your faceting career.

 One day, you’ll likely cut more expensive gem rough, not just quartz.
 Knowing how to select rough, how to spot problems, what flaws you can live with, and what’s not acceptable in a finished gemstone are vital skills for a faceter.

 Beginners need practice.
 In particular, they need to practice on a gem material that’s relatively easy to cut but still poses challenges, like natural quartz.
 (As you advance, other rough gems will present additional challenges).

 Inexpensive Natural Rough Can Still Yield a Valuable Finished Gem

 Beginners also need relatively inexpensive material to practice faceting.
 Both low-end natural and synthetic quartz rough fit the bill.
 However, I think you should still choose natural quartz.